 Also known as painter’s palette, this beautiful houseplant is known for bright, waxy, palette-shaped colorful bracts and contrasting deep green foliage.

 Have a look at the beautiful pictures of anthurium varieties from Instagram here

 Botanical Name: Sansevieria trifasciata

 You can have unlimited snake just plants from leaves, but you have to request your known person that has sansevieria–for a leaf cutting.
 You can also take out the pups from a mature plant.
 Dividing is also an option to multiply it!

 Here’s everything you need to know about growing Snake Plant

 Do you have an aloe vera plant in your home, and you want more for free?
 This is possible by removing the offsets and growing them easily into new pots!

 Check out how to cut an aloe plant without killing it here

 Botanical Name: Chlorophytum comosum

-If your neighboring home’s balcony is tempting you with beautiful spider plants in hanging baskets, then you can take the spiderettes dangling from the adult plant.
+If your neighbor’s balcony has beautiful spider plants in hanging baskets, then you can request for the spiderettes dangling from the adult plant.
 Just plant them, and you are good to go!